-Emily Witham, who is in her third year of a BA Fashion Design, showed her ‘Tourist’ collection in Covent Garden during London Fashion Week 2016, alongside 16 finalists shortlisted for FAD’s Fashion Scout event.
+Emily Witham, who is in the second year of BA Fashion Design, showed her ‘Tourist’ collection in Covent Garden during London Fashion Week 2016, alongside 16 finalists shortlisted for Fashion Awareness Direct's (FAD) Fashion Scout event.

 Finalists in their annual competition exhibit their work in front of an invited audience of fashion press and industry professionals, as well as competing for a £1000 prize and a coveted industry placement.